 LEA is comprised of the livestock exporters, freight forwarders and service providers that export the majority of U.S. livestock nationwide.
 The seminar’s program will encompass the entire procedure, from rules and regulations to banking and marketing.
 Federal, state and port representatives from USDA’s Animal Plant Health Inspection Services will discuss their roles and give an overview of current rules, regulations and negotiations with foreign governments.

-Other experts will cover shipping live animals on land, through the air and over water, banking and receiving payments from international clients, insuring shipments and marketing animal genetics internationally.
+Other experts will address shipping live animals on land, through the air and over water, banking and receiving payments from international clients, insuring shipments and marketing animal genetics internationally.

-"The seminar will show both the amount of planning and the people needed to make a successful shipment, as well as the network you need in place to properly plan your shipment," LEA President Tony Clayton said.
+“The seminar will show both the amount of planning and the people needed to make a successful shipment, as well as the network you need in place to plan a shipment,” says Tony Clayton, LEA president.

-In addition to the program, attendees can network with numerous vendors on display offering a wide range of services related to the exporting process.
+Attendees will be able to network with vendors offering a wide range of services related to the exporting process.

-Clayton encourages everyone with an interest in marketing livestock, including seedstock producers and breeders, veterinarians and freight providers, to attend because 2011 was an unprecedented year for live-animal exports and the future continues to look bright.
+Clayton encourages everyone with an interest in marketing livestock, including seedstock producers and breeders, veterinarians and freight providers, to attend.
+Last year was an unprecedented year for live-animal exports and the future continues to look bright.

-"With the growing population and demand for protein around the world, livestock exports will only continue to grow," Clayton said.
+“With the growing population and demand for protein around the world, livestock exports will only continue to grow,” Clayton says.

-For more information regarding LEA and marketing livestock abroad or to register for the seminar visit the LEA website.
+For more information regarding LEA and marketing livestock abroad or to register, go to http://tinyurl.com/82g5qwf.